 Warren Buffett has said he doesn’t stress higher education in the hiring process, and yet he went to some of the most prestigious schools in the country.
-One common thread among the world’s most successful and inspiring entrepreneurs and business leaders is that most went to college — even if only for a short while.
+One common thread among the world’s most successful and inspiring entrepreneurs and business leaders is that many went to college — even if only for a short while.
+It would appear that for some of the world’s top business leaders, college shaped their lives and paid off.

 College: Princeton University